-14. Future developments
+13. Future developments

-The following pronouncement will be relevant to the Partnership but was not effective at 31 December 2020 and has not been applied in preparing these financial statements.
+The following pronouncement will be relevant to the Partnership but was not effective at 31 December 2021 and has not been applied in preparing these financial statements.

-Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments to IFRSs including IFRS 9 Financial Instruments.
-Annual periods beginning on or after 1 January 2021.
+Pronouncement Nature of change Effective date Minor amendments to other accounting standards The IASB has issued a number of minor amendments IFRSs effective 1 January 2022 and in later years (including IFRS 9 Financial Instruments and IAS 37 Provisions, Contingent Liabilities and Contingent Assets).
+These amendments are not expected to have a significant impact on the Group. to Annual periods beginning on or after 1 January 2022.